-- The Sendco and class teacher, in consultation with parents and child, will draw up a plan.
-It will include: - o The outcomes agreed for the next half term - o The support and interventions to be put in place - o The expected impact on progress, development or behaviour - o A clear date for review - The plan will be recorded on the pupil's Individual Provision Map. - A copy will be given to the parents.
+- The SENCo and class teacher, in consultation with parents and child, will draw up a plan.
+It will include: - o The outcomes agreed for the next term - o The support and interventions to be put in place - o The expected impact on progress, development or behaviour - o A clear date for review - The plan will be recorded on the pupil's Provision Plan. - A copy will be given to the parents.